The type of detailed painting I like to do is necessarily a SLOW process.

 And I think you’ll be surprised at how enjoyable it can be.

 I stumbled upon this myself when I was Artist in Residence for a full 7 days at a museum a few years ago.
 I’d only brought one subject, an orchid, to paint, and by the end of the first day I realised that I’d totally overestimated how long it was going to take me.
-But I didn’t fancy starting something new.
+But it was January and I had no other subject to work on.

 So I decided to do an experiment and see if I could make the painting last for the full 7 days.
 I did, and it was extremely relaxing.